constantin-huetterer/standard-pc-keyboard-layouts-for-macos/README.md

 I might expand the repo to include keyboard layouts for other languages as well.

 > **Note** \
-> __I am not the Author of this keyboard layout file.__ The purpose of this repository is to spread the file, because (at least for me) it was very hard to find.
+> __I am not the Author of this keyboard layout file.__ I found it [here](https://www.hackintosh-forum.de/forum/thread/54069-mx-keys-für-mac-unter-windows-mappen/).
+The purpose of this repository is to spread the file, because (at least for me) it was very hard to find.
 I am also including information on how to Setup and modify it.

 # Setup
 I am assuming that you speak German if you want to install a German keyboard layout.
 Therefore I have used the German setting names with rough translations in